Self-employed tax deductions: A cheat sheet

 While small business owners are educated on many areas of the business, taxes and bookkeeping may not be one of them.

 Luckily help is at your fingertips!
-Whether you’re looking for small business tax breaks, bookkeeping, payroll, or just need general small business tax help, we’re here for you.
+Whether you’re looking for self-employed expense deductions, bookkeeping, payroll, or just need general small business tax help, we’re here for you.

 Rely on our team of small business certified tax pros to keep your business on track so you can get back to what you love.
 Find an advisor at blockadvisors.com.